HikariLight/Briefer/README.md

 ### Summariser
 Skims through the article and extracts the most imporant sentences.
-Currently can shrink articlls by approximately 30%.
+Currently can shrink articles by approximately 30%.

 ### Fuser
 ***To be implemented***